London dealer specializing in 18th-century British and European paintings (2,900 photographs)

 Acquiring the photographic collections of commercial dealers extends the scope of the department of image collections to include lesser-known artists and works of art.
 Gifts are noted with an asterisk.

 A selection of the most important items sold at Christie's London from 1910 to 1980 and every catalogue illustration from auctions at Christie's London from 1980 to 1986 and at the New York branch from 1977 to 1985 (1,200 microforms)

 P. & D. Colnaghi

-Photographs documenting sales at London’s Colnaghi gallery, specializing in old master paintings, drawings, and prints.
-Includes the collection of Adrian Eeles, director of the Print Department at Colnaghi between 1976-1982, pertaining to sales primarily from 1950 to 1980 (4,700 photographs) and from the photographic firm, The John Freeman Group.
-(6,000 photographs)
+Photographs documenting sales which took place at London’s Colnaghi gallery between 1950 and 1980, specializing in old master paintings, drawings, and prints.
+Includes photos from the personal archive of Adrian Eeles, director of the Print Department at Colnaghi from 1976 to 1982 (4,800 photographs) and from the photographic firm John R. Freeman & Co.
+(6,000 photographs).